aymzki/GiphTastic/README.md

 # GiphTastic

-A website that uses the Giphy API to search for specific gifs.
+Do you want to find GIFs from your favorite anime?
+Here is a website application that searches for anime GIFs of your choice.

-## How It Works
+## How To Use

-* You can search for anime gifs on this website by clicking buttons of titles.
+* You can search for anime gifs by clicking buttons of titles.
 * Or you can add any title of your choice in the input form to create your own button
 * Using the buttons you create, you can search your favorite anime gifs.
 * The gifs will load as still images.
 * More recently searched gifs will load to the top of the section below the buttons.
 * By clicking on the gifs you can start them in motion, and upon the second click the gifs will stop.

-## Motivation
+## How It Works

-Assigment in Coding Bootcamp; testing out skills and knowledge.
+The app makes AJAX calls to the Giphy API.
+JavaScript and jQuery is used to manipulate the HTML on the DOM.

 ## Built With